royalexvo/Helpdesk-Home-Lab-Active-Directory-Account-Troubleshooting-GPO-Windows-Server-2022-/README.md

 <p align="center">
 <b>Step 1 – Disable a Domain User Account</b><br/><br/>
-Open Active Directory Users and Computers, locate the user account, and disable the account:<br/>
+Open Active Directory Users and Computers on the Windows Server 2022 VM, locate the user account, and disable the account:<br/>
 <img src="INSERT_STEP_1_IMAGE_HERE" height="80%" width="80%" alt="Lab Steps"/>
 <br/><br/>
 <b>Step 2 – Test User Login</b><br/><br/>
-Attempt to log in to the Windows 11 workstation using the disabled domain account and verify access is denied:<br/>
+Attempt to log in to the Windows 11 workstation using the disabled domain account and verify access is denied.
+Make sure to sign out before testing to ensure that the test is valid:<br/>
 <img src="INSERT_STEP_2_IMAGE_HERE" height="80%" width="80%" alt="Lab Steps"/>
 <br/><br/>
 <b>Step 3 – Sign in as Local Administrator</b><br/><br/>